 - handful of sesame seeds

-- Mix the flour, yeast and sugar in a large mixing bowl.
+- Mix the flour, yeast, salt and sugar in a large mixing bowl.

 - Pour in the almond milk and stir everything together with a large wooden spoon.

 - When the mixture has mostly stuck together turn the mixture out on to a work surface or bread board (see picture 1 above).

 - Knead the mixture by holding one end of the dough in one hand and stretching it out with the other hand (see picture 2 above).
 You then reform the dough, turn it 90 degrees and start again.
 Repeat this for 10 minutes.

 - When the dough is shiny and smooth (see picture 3 above), put it in a large mixing bowl, coat in a thin layer of olive oil and cover the bowl with a tea towel.

 - Leave this in a warm place (but not too warm – ie not next to an open fire!) for between one and two hours (until it has doubled in size).

 - Empty the dough out on to a work surface and push the air out with your fingertips (see picture 4 above).

 - Cut the dough into 8 even pieces and shape each piece into a ball using your hand and the work surface (see pictures 5 and 6 above).